 a small but useful bit for SDA today!
 Recently a customer contacted me and asked for a dynamic selector during the OS-Deployment.
 Use case is that admins or end users can select which items from SMA should be applied after a fresh deployment of the device.
 So, I put together this SDA Software Selector.
 Please note that this tool is not covered from Quest support.

-In this article you can download several individual KACE-packages.
+In this article i will mention different import-packages.
 You can download all of them here: DOWNLOAD

 If you need assistance in importing these files to your KACE SMA feel free to contact your local partner, your local sales rep or have a look to this KB article: